 Though our team is active year-round, one of our first official events of the academic year is an annual barbecue.
-This is our way of inviting students of all experience levels to learn about our team, giving all of our participants and their families the chance to meet each other, develop relationships, and have fun..
+This is our way of inviting students of all experience levels to learn about our team, giving our participants and their families the chance to meet each other, develop relationships, and have fun.

 Toward the end of the fall semester, the entire team participates in a three-day "Mock Game."
-This simulation of the first week of Build Season prepares everyone for Kick-Off.
+This simulation of the first week of Build Season is a preparation for Kick-Off.
 Our mentors release a past game for which we need to decide on a strategy and a thorough robot design.
-This requires the team to collaborate and learn how to work together.
+Through this exercise, our team learns to collaborate and work together.